rodneyshupe/Cookbook/Recipes/Salads/ElotePotatoSalad.rst

 3. Put corn in a zippered bag, and microwave 5 minutes, then grill until beautifully charred all over.
 Let cool, then cut off the kernels.
-4. In a big bowl stir together the mayo, sour cream, lime juice, chili powder, paprika, and jalapeño - season with salt and pepper.
+4. In a big bowl stir together the mayo, sour cream, lime juice, chili powder, paprika, and jalapeno - season with salt and pepper.
 5. Add the bacon, potatoes and corn - toss gently to coat, then fold in the cotija and cilantro.
 6. Sprinkle with extra cotija, more chili powder and a squeeze of lime.